 There is no ‘silver bullet’, pill, potion or miraculous hack to defy the first law; the solution is mindful presenting,

 LAW 2 – Your audience must feel something

 I don’t mean bored, lethargic, numb or indifferent.

 There is a long standing and extremely damaging myth doing great harm in many businesses today.
-It’s a belief that our sole purpose when presenting to others is to simply inform and engage them; it’s an illusion.
+It’s a belief that our sole purpose when presenting to others is to simply inform and engage them.
 We live in world where most of us are already so overwhelmed by information that we have become desensitised to it.
-Unless it’s highly relevant, personal and of some tangible value to us it’s the last thing we need.
-If it doesn’t help us in some specific way then it’s just more ‘noise’.
+Unless it’s highly relevant, personal and of some tangible value to us it’s the last thing we need more of.
+If it doesn’t help us in some specific way, it’s just more ‘noise’.

 I agree with the communication theorist, coach and a speaker Nick Morgan who says, ‘Recent brain research confirms that the way memory works is by attaching emotion to events.
 The stronger the emotion, the stronger the memory.
 So bland just doesn’t cut it if you want to be remembered.’

 The solution is to craft your presentation with a very clear intention.

 How do you want your audience to feel?

 If you don’t know, they won’t feel anything helpful.

 I’ve written about this extensively on the Mindful Presenter blog page but here is one of my favourites; The 5 Most Important Words in Business Presenting.